 What is the solution you ask?
 How to stop the madness?
 You can’t stop it.
 Wood moves, get over it.
 Embrace it and plan the gap between that decking accordingly.

-In the above scenario where I installed the deck in the summer, I could install it with very little gap so that in the winter I would end up with a typical 1/4″ gap.
+In the above scenario where I installed the deck in the summer, I could install it with very little gap.
+In the winter I would end up with a typical 1/4″ gap.
 You still want a little gap just to let rainwater drain through.
 With no drainage comes standing water and a whole new set of movement issues.

-If the deck is installed in the winter, then you definitely need that 1/4″ gap and in the humid climates you might want to bump that out a 32nd or a 16th of an inch for insurance.
-So when your customer answers your “when” question and tells you they want a 1/4″ gap in May, then you need to run some numbers and figure out just how much that decking is going to expand and contract throughout the year.
+If the deck is installed in the winter, then you definitely need that 1/4″ gap.
+In the humid climates you might want to bump that out a 32nd or a 16th of an inch for insurance.
+So when your customer answers your “when” question and tells you they want a 1/4″ gap in May.
+Then you need to run some numbers and figure out just how much that decking is going to expand and contract throughout the year.

 The screenshots pictured here come from The Woodshop Widget, and it is a really handy app for the web or your phone that can save you a lot of heartache.